ENGR 1012 Engineering Physics (WSTC AssocD)

 Coordinator Abbas Ranjbar Opens in new window

-Description This unit serves as an introduction to the fundamentals of engineering physics with appropriate applications in a wide range of engineering and industrial design systems.
-Students will be expected to solve problems by applying the laws and principles of engineering physics in the following areas covered by the unit - units and vectors, linear and circular motion, photons, electrons and atoms, force systems and equilibrium, work and energy applications, dynamics of rotational motion, fluid dynamics, heat and thermodynamics, periodic motion and wave phenomena, electricity and magnetism.
+Description This subject serves as an introduction to the fundamentals of engineering physics with appropriate applications in a wide range of engineering and industrial design systems.
+Students will be expected to solve problems by applying the laws and principles of engineering physics in the following areas covered by the subject - units and vectors, linear and circular motion, photons, electrons and atoms, force systems and equilibrium, work and energy applications, dynamics of rotational motion, fluid dynamics, heat and thermodynamics, periodic motion and wave phenomena, electricity and magnetism.

 School Eng, Design & Built Env

 Restrictions Students must be enrolled at Western Sydney University, The College in 7022 Associate Degree in Engineering

 HSC physics and HSC mathematics (not General Mathematics).

 - Identify and apply System Internationale (SI) units in the areas covered in this unit